-What seems to be undeniable is that, in elaborating the notion of authorisation in chapter 16 of Leviathan, Hobbes specifies that to authorise is to take on ownership by extending a right, and that he seems to want to say this specifically about the social contract, given his explicit reference to ‘the Right of doing any Action’ (Malcolm 2012, 244).
-Authorisation as mere ownership might have been effective in immunising the sovereign and lower officials from future complains from subjects (Green 2015, 38-46).
+What seems to be undeniable is that, in elaborating the notion of authorization in chapter 16 of Leviathan, Hobbes specifies that to authorize is to take on ownership by extending a right, and that he seems to want to say this specifically about the social contract, given his explicit reference to ‘the Right of doing any Action’ (Malcolm 2012, 244; 1651, 81).
+Authorization as mere ownership might have been effective in immunizing the sovereign and lower officials from future complains from subjects (Green 2015, 38-46).
 It would even have sufficed to establish the state as a system of shared liability, distributing responsibility for the sovereign’s actions across the members of the commonwealth.
 But Hobbes seems to have still found it wanting.
 A few reasons for this can be suggested.
 Hobbes did not want subjects to simply accept ownership of state’s actions, even those that they might not have willed.
 He wanted them to consider themselves positively invested and actively implicated in a sovereign authority which they believed to exist by their rational acts of will.
 Hence, he made their continuing presence in the state activity manifest by suggesting that the state always acted by their authority, on their one fundamental right, ‘the Right of doing any Action’, for the protection of their one most fundamental end, self-preservation.
 This was necessary because a right of self-government, allowing everyone sovereignty, was as complete as it was self-defeating, unless there were one sovereign representative, a unitary centre of interpretation and enforcement of rights, shaping freedoms by means of laws and thus effectively protecting those freedoms from arbitrary interference.
 Their equal right to self-preservation would only be secure where a sovereign exercised it for them.
 The state’s activity in the exercise of its members rights could therefore be justly considered to implicate their will at all times.
 It was as owners of those rights that citizens individually bore and mutually shared responsibility for what their state did on their behalf, and in their name.

+SECTION BREAK?

+Of the Person of the State

 Hobbes never explicitly tells us what kind of person the state is (Runciman 2000, 274).
 Disagreement over the nature and person of the state has been common amongst interpreters.
-Although many have come to agree that Hobbes’s state is best characterised as a person by fiction (Runciman 2000; Skinner 2007; Newey 2014; Brito Vieira 2009; Abizadeh 2013; Turner 2016), the argument has been recently advanced that this somewhat misconstrues Hobbes’s theory (Sagar 2018; Olsthoorn 2020), with some going so far as to question whether the state is a person at all (Pettit 2008, 56; Tuck 2016, 99-105).
+Although many have come to agree that Hobbes’s state is best characterized as a person by fiction (Runciman 2000; Skinner 2007; Newey 2014; Brito Vieira 2009; Abizadeh 2013; Turner 2016), the argument has been recently advanced that this somewhat misconstrues Hobbes’s theory (Sagar 2018; Olsthoorn 2020), with some going so far as to question whether the state is a person at all (Pettit 2008, 56; Tuck 2016, 99-105).